St. Thomas College, Kozhencherry

 K. K. Kuruvilla (grandfather of the writer Meena Alexander), first principal of Mar Thoma Theological Seminary, Gandhian and a pioneer of the freedom struggle in Travancore, was an influential member of the Travancore Legislative Council.
 He initiated fruitful efforts on behalf of the Mar Thoma Church in securing a license for the establishment of two colleges (Mar Thoma College, Thiruvalla and St. Thomas College, Kozhencherry) in central Travancore from C. P. Ramaswami Iyer, the then 'Dewan' (Chief minister) of Travancore.

 The college accommodates students hailing from the remote regions of the eastern part of Pathanamthitta District.

 The college has been awarded 'Rajamudra', a rare honor, from the erstwhile Travancore Royal Family, for the academic progress which it brought about in the Central Travancore region.

 The college celebrated its Diamond Jubilee in 2013.

 It jubilantly hosted Mahatma Gandhi University Union Kalolsavam (Arts Fest) "Noopura-2017", from Feb.20-24.

 Academics

 The college offers postgraduate and undergraduate programmes in English, Malayalam, economics, mathematics, physics, chemistry, botany, zoology, commerce and computer science (SF) and undergraduate in Hindi, history, BBA (SF) and B.Com.
 (SF).

 The college is re-accredited by the National Assessment and Accreditation Council, an autonomous agency of the UGC, with A Grade.
-When the college was established in 1953, it was affiliated to the Travancore University and later to the University of Kerala.
+When the college was established in 1953, it was affiliated with the Travancore University and later with the University of Kerala.
 Since 1983, it has been affiliated to the Mahatma Gandhi University, Kottayam.